CheikhNaro/hyprDotfiles/README.md

 ## 🎨 Theming

-Ce setup utilise **Matugen** pour générer automatiquement une palette de couleurs cohérente depuis le fond d'écran.
-Les templates se trouvent dans `.config/matugen/templates/` et appliquent les couleurs générées à :
+This setup uses **Matugen** to automatically generate a cohesive color palette from the wallpaper.
+The templates are located in `.config/matugen/templates/` and apply the generated colors to:

 - Rofi
 - Hyprlock